mitja/mitja.github.io/_tabs/privacy.md

 processing of data to fulfill a contract or pre-contractual measures.

-## Netlify
+## GitHub Pages

-GitHub is used to publish the website.
+GitHub Pages are used to publish this website.
 Details on handling user data can be found here: https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement#

 ## YouTube